-A co-occurring disorder is a term that describes an underlying mental health concern alongside a substance use disorder.
-Co-occurring disorders can look a little different on everyone, and it isn’t proven if one “causes” the other.
+A co-occurring disorder is a term that describes any underlying mental health conditions present alongside a substance use disorder.
+Co-occurring disorders can look a little different for everyone, and it isn’t proven if one “causes” the other.
 Kind of like what came first, the chicken or the egg?

-Many people abuse alcohol and drugs to cope with anxiety, depression, and other mental health problems.
-Others experience mental health issues after alcohol or drug triggers.
+Many people abuse alcohol and drugs to cope with anxiety, depression, PTSD, and other mental health disorders.
+This can lead to a range of addictions, including prescription drug addiction, marijuana addiction, opioid abuse, and more.
+Others experience mental health issues after developing a dependence on drugs or alcohol.

 Common Co-Occurring Disorders in Addiction

-Several underlying mental health concerns can prompt someone to start abusing alcohol and drugs.
-One reason is they may use substances to mask feelings and emotions such as guilt, anxiety, pain, and shame.
+Several underlying mental disorders can prompt someone to start abusing alcohol and drugs.
+One reason is they might use substances to cope with feelings and emotions such as guilt, anxiety, pain, and shame.

 While some co-occurring disorders are more prevalent than others, every disorder should be treated as soon as possible.
-Some common co-occurring disorders include we see in addiction treatment are:
+Some common co-occurring disorders we see in addiction treatment include:

-Depression is a condition that affects all kinds of people, regardless of age, gender, race, etc. Many abuse drugs and alcohol to cope with emotional feelings and even excitement.
+Depression is a condition that affects millions of people, regardless of age, gender, race, etc. Many abuse drugs and alcohol to cope with emotional feelings and even excitement.

 However, these substances can cause substance-induced depression as soon as the initial excitement wears off.
-This then triggers more drug or alcohol abuse, especially if the user wants to experience the euphoria to suppress any negative emotion.
-A dangerous cycle of depression followed by an intense addiction and vice versa ,then can potentially follow.
+This then triggers the need for increased use of drugs or alcohol, especially if the user wants to experience the euphoria to suppress any negative emotion.
+A dangerous cycle of depression followed by an intense addiction and vice versa can potentially follow.